MarioR81/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+sessions are a way of storeing information, since HTTP apps are stateless.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+it creates a hash, it can also take the plain text password inputed and compare to the hash

 - [ ] What does bcrypt do to slow down attackers?

+they implimented the use of "salt rounds" to make it more difficult to decifer the hash/password

 - [ ] What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Minimum Viable Product